Leading research

 • The trial is currently being set up.
 The Bipolar UK research team is working behind the scenes with colleagues at KCL and ICL to ensure that the study will run smoothly.

-• Recruitment details will be posted here in autumn/winter 2025.
+• Recruitment details will be posted here in April 2026.

 Partners of Parents with Bipolar (PPB)